linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 fork(), exec(), wait(), as well as standard POSIX threads.

-However, Linux processes and threads are implemented particularly different than other kernels.
+However, Linux processes and threads are implemented particularly differently than other kernels.
 There are no internal structures implementing processes or threads, instead there is a :c:type:`struct task_struct` that describe an abstract scheduling unit called task.